CreativeDevelopments/CDCommands/README.md

 # Creating an Event

-Events can have as many subfolders as you want
+Events can have as many subfolders as you want.
+If you want to create a message event you need to enable "customMessageEvent" when

 ```js
 // File name: guildMemberAdd.js